 Better city planning and building design could help reduce exposure to pollutants for people living near freeways, he said.

-"There’s no doubt that exposure to environmental risks affects mental health," said Dr. Roderick Shaner, medical director for the Los Angeles County Department of Public Health.
+"There’s no doubt that exposure to environmental risks affects mental health," said Dr. Roderick Shaner, medical director for the Los Angeles County Department of Mental Health.
 "We have to be cognizant in our land use planning."